 The most common form of disfigurement is scars from wounds or from surgery.
 Other forms of disfigurement may include loss of muscle tone or a limp.
 You can recover damages for disfigurement.

 Some of these elements of damages will apply in your case and some may not.
 And, the injured person has the burden of proving the existence and extent of his or her injuries and damages.
 Proving damages is a complex process.
 It involves not only the injuries suffered, but also an evaluation of the liability (fault) of the at-fault party and causation of the injuries (e.g., some symptoms may have been pre-existing; some pre-existing conditions may have been aggravated by the crash).
-Attorney Mac Hester has handled personal injury claims for 26 years and is particularly knowledgeable and experienced in the evaluation of damages.
+Attorney Mac Hester has handled personal injury claims for over 30 years and is particularly knowledgeable and experienced in the evaluation of damages.

 Get Started on Rewriting Your Life Story Today